In Woods Bay, Sunday 1 October from 5-7pm

 Floating Land is a five-week arts festival of exhibitions, events and workshops in nature

-about nature, the highlight of which are the sculptures created in outdoor natural settings.
+about nature, the highlights are the sculptures created in outdoor natural settings.

 Floating Land 2017 will be programmed over a five-week period from 8th September – 15th October 2017.